Approximate reading time: 7.5 minutes.

 J.D.G Dunn likewise cites 1 Thess 5:2f in a section where he argues that “the expectation of an imminent parousia was a prominent feature: it was well known that the Thessalonians’ turning to God had been a turning to await the parousia, the coming of Jesus ….
 Evidently Paul’s proclamation had led his converts to believe that the eschatological climaxwas very imminent indeed. … So far as Paul personally was concerned, ther was no real problem, and his own expectation of an imminent End was scarcely diminished.”
 (Unity and Diversity in the New Testament, 355)

-In fact, ever since J.E.C.
-Schmidt’s Vermutungen über die bieden Breife an die Thessalonicher, this passage is often used as “Exhibit A” to show that 2 Thessalonians is not Pauline, since 2 Thessalonians chapter 2 clearly teaches against an imminent Parousia, laying out specific things that must happen before the return of Christ.
+In fact, ever since the publication of J.E.C.
+Schmidt’s Vermutungen über die bieden Breife an die Thessalonicher (1801), this passage has frequently been used as “Exhibit A” to show that 2 Thessalonians is not Pauline, since 2 Thessalonians chapter 2 clearly teaches against an imminent Parousia, laying out specific things that must happen before the return of Christ.
 The argument posits that some anonymous post-Pauline forger set out to remedy the problem of the “delayed Parousia” (that is, the growing disappointment that Jesus hadn’t returned right away like the first generation Christians had expected) by “correcting” Paul’s imminent theology, explaining that certain things had to happen first.
 (This narrative of disappointed early eschatological expectation being tempered by later New Testament writings, which push the Parousia to the distant future has been a fixture in New Testament scholarship for over a century now.)

 But how could this passage mean anything other than an imminent expectation for the return of Christ?
 Doesn’t Paul clearly say the Day of the Lord will come like a thief in the night?
 Sure, and if that was all Paul said, the imminence interpretation would be fairly secure.
 But the passage doesn’t end there, despite so many interpreters stopping at that point.
 Yet again, a text without a context is a pretext—by not reading through the end of the passage, we arrive at a totally distorted, often entirely reversed, interpretation.
 Paul continues: